WilliamCheung2004/Beta-Defence/README.md

 Other options:
 1. Within windows run Command Prompt
 2. In Command Prompt navigate to the game folder using cd - e.g. (cd C:\Users\Name\Downloads\Beta-Defence-main>)
-3. Type - python -m http.server in command prompt
+3. Type - python -m http.server in command prompt note this depends on your python version and if you have it installed
 4. Then within your browser of choice type in : http://localhost:8000/index.html
 5. The game should now be running within your browser.